timokoessler/easy-waf/README.md

 ## Installation

+> [!TIP]
-> ⚠️ I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
+> I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
 > If EasyWAF should parse bodies, bind a body-parser middleware to your app before adding EasyWAF.

 ```bash